xLeandro-O/breathe-easy-app1/Documents/react-practice/hacker-stories/README.md

 # This repository is to hold work I do as I go through The Road To React
 I will add files as I go through the chapters and exercises.
+Finished the following sections as of 12/4/22: Hello React, Requirements, Setting up A React Project, Meet the React Component.
+12/5/22: React JSX, Lists in React.
+12/11/22: Meet Another React Component.
+12/12/22 React Component
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).